 Avoid Two-Ticket Trips When Connecting Flights

-If you check baggage on a two-ticket itinerary, you almost always have to check it just to the connecting point on the first airline, exit security, claim it, haul it to the second airline’s counter, re-check it, and re-process through security.
+If you check baggage on a two-ticket itinerary, you almost always have to check it just to the connecting point on the first airline, exit security, claim it, haul it to the second airline’s counter, re-check it, and go through security again.
 Obviously, you need to allow a lot of extra time for that process.

-Allow lots of extra time whenever you’re on a two-ticket trip.
+Allow lots of extra time for your flight connection whenever you’re on a two-ticket trip.
 I always allow at least three hours.
 Four is even better.

-A corollary, based on the same principle, is to book a connection as early in the day as practical.
-Clearly, the more “next available” flights, the better your chance of arriving on the day you planned.
+A corollary, based on the same principle, is to book a connection as early in the day as is practical.
+The more “next available” flights, the better your chance of arriving on the day you planned.

 Often you have a choice of hubs, and you can avoid some white-knuckle hours by avoiding the hubs that are most prone to delays.
-According to current data, the worst big U.S. hubs for delays are Chicago/O’Hare, Dallas-Ft Worth, New York/JFK, Newark, and San Francisco.
+According to current data, the worst big U.S. hubs for delays are the three New York-area airports, Chicago O’Hare, San Francisco, and Boston Logan.
 The sunbelt hubs generally do better.

 Unless you’re on a single airline, avoid U.S. hub airports with separate terminals that lack inside-security or “airside” people movers.
-The worst airports for this are Boston, Chicago/O’Hare, Los Angeles, and New York/JFK.
+The worst airports for this are Dallas Fort Worth, Chicago O’Hare, Los Angeles, and New York JFK.

 There is no one-size-fits-all “right” way to deal with baggage on connecting flights.
 Checked baggage can miss a tight connection or even go astray for a few days, but dragging a carry-on bag from one end of a huge terminal to another, even a carry-on bag with wheels, can slow you down and tire you.
 Decide for yourself which approach fits you better.

-With a tight connection, try to get a seat toward the front of the cabin on your first flight.
-Even if you have to pay, being near the exit door can shave 5-10 minutes off your deplaning time.
+If you know you have a tight airport connection, try to get a seat toward the front of the cabin on your first flight.
+Even if you have to pay, being near the exit door can shave 5 to 10 minutes off your deplaning time—especially on larger planes.